FRC-Utilities/QDriverStation/README.md

 ###### Note for Linux users

-While for the moment we don't build Linux packages, there are some packages of the QDriverStation made available some members of the FRC community:
+While for the moment we don't build Linux packages, there are some packages of the QDriverStation made available by some members of the FRC community:

 - [ArchLinux package by lopsided98](https://aur.archlinux.org/packages/qdriverstation-git/)
 - [Launchpad/Ubuntu PPA by team 5256](https://launchpad.net/~bearzrobotics/+archive/ubuntu/ppaqdriverstation)